Acupuncture for Chronic Low Back Pain

 - Establish Medical Necessity

-- Clearly state the diagnosis or condition being treated (e.g., chronic low back pain).
+- The diagnosis or condition being treated (e.g., chronic low back pain) must be clearly stated.

 - Include a treatment plan with frequency, duration, and expected outcomes.